reinert/requestor/README.md

 #### *retry( RetryPolicy )*

-Further, we are able to provide a more complex retry logic by implementing the functional interface `RetryPolicy`.
+Furthermore, we are able to provide a more complex retry logic by implementing the `RetryPolicy` functional interface.

-See this example implementing an exponential backoff retry with jitter:
+See this example implementing an exponential backoff retry with random jitter:

 ```java
 public class ExponentialWithJitterRetryPolicy implements RetryPolicy {